Dunnes seeks to acquire JC’s Supermarket in Swords

 Dunnes’ acquisitions

 Dunnes, the family-owned and media shy retailer, has more than a fifth of the €11 billion Irish grocery market.
-In recent years it has sought to cement its position with the acquisition of the Café Sol and craft butcher chain Whelans.
+In recent years, it has sought to cement its position with the acquisition of Café Sol and craft butcher chain Whelans.

-It was unsuccessful last year with a bid for the Donnybrook Fair chain, which was eventually bought out by SuperValu’s owner Musgrave, while it also tried to buy the Avoca group.
+It was unsuccessful last year in a bid for the Donnybrook Fair chain, which was eventually bought out by SuperValu’s owner Musgrave, while it also tried to buy the Avoca group.

+“Information such as financial details are commercially sensitive and we are restricted in the information that we can provide,” a CCPC spokeswoman said.

-The CCPC typically holds a preliminary investigation when notified of a major transaction in a particular sector.
+The competition authority typically holds a preliminary investigation when notified of a major transaction in a particular sector.
+Once a proposed transaction is notified, it has 30 working days to make a Phase 1 determination, unless there is a requirement for further information to be issued to the parties.

-A full or phase two investigation is undertaken if the initial review is unable to determine the competition impact.
+A full or Phase 2 investigation is undertaken if the initial review is unable to determine the competition impact.